Hot flashes. Night sweats. Mood swings.

 Although the term “dry mouth” may not sound serious, the long-term effects of decreased saliva flow on oral health over time can be devastating.
 Dry mouth decreases the body's ability to fight off minor infections or maintain a healthy balance of useful and harmful bacteria within the mouth.
 Painful oral symptoms are frequently associated with reduced saliva, sometimes further aggravated by removable partial dentures.
 Other potential complications of dry mouth are mouth ulcerations and oral fungal infections.

-“Saliva is the natural buffer of your mouth,” says Dr. Buehler.
+“Saliva is the natural buffer of your mouth,” says Dr. Horace.
 “It keeps your mouth healthy.
 Young people have so much saliva that their teeth are far more protected than adults.
 The older you are the more likely you are to have dry mouth.
 On top of that, women experience significant hormone level changes as they age, which increases the likelihood of dry mouth.”

 Burning mouth syndrome (BMS), also known as glossodynia or stomatodynia, affects menopausal women seven times more than it affects men.
 Burning mouth is described as a burning sensation affecting different areas of the oral cavity, including the tongue, palate, lips and areas of denture support.